benbalter/Twitter-Mentions-as-Comments/readme.txt

 == Changelog ==

 = 1.0.4 =
+* **NOTE: you will have to reactivate the plugin after upgrading to this version**
 * Fix for bug where the name of authors with previous tweets would display the twitter username multiple times
+* Changed name of primary plugin file to conform to traditional plugin format

 = 1.0.3 =
 * Fix for including RTs option toggling opposite behavior of what should be expected (Special thanks [Joel Knight](http://www.packetmischief.ca/) for the patch)